 The trucks were responsive, easy to turn, and felt like a smooth to grind on metal.
 However, once I went to a street spot, I noticed the trucks were a little slow to grind on rough, chunky ledges.
 I needed more wax than I would typically use with my Indy Hollow skate trucks.
 Please keep in mind that those Indy Tucks are nearly double in price of what I paid for this complete.

-The wheels felt identical to the Bones STF wheels I $30 for a few weeks earlier.
+The wheels felt nearly identical to the Bones STF wheels I bought for $30 a few weeks earlier.

 The bearings felt decent.
 They weren’t the fastest nor the slowest.
 However, they were smooth enough to have a solid skate session.